Sue: Hey, it’s… Monty Python man! Write that down, Neil. That’s a good one. Has anyone ever made that connection before?

-Sue: What a git.
-But I do like how he’s always ready for some impromptu karaoke with that portable microphone holder of his.
+Sue: What a git!
+But I do like how he’s ready for some impromptu karaoke with that portable microphone holder of his.

-The episode concludes with the Marshal’s explosions sealing the caves and the gas closing in.
+The Marshal’s explosions have sealed the caves and the gas is closing in…

 Sue: That still wasn’t bad.
-There’s some dodgy acting but the script is sound enough.
-Seriously, why are you looking at me like that?top
+There’s some dodgy acting, but the script is sound enough.
+Why are you looking at me like that, Neil?

 Sue: It’s a man in a radiation suit.
 Any fool can see that.

-The suited figure leads our heroes to safety and then he removes his helmet.
+The mysterious figure leads our heroes to safety and removes his helmet.

-When Professor Sondergaard explains what he’s been up in his secret laboratory, Sue can barely understand him.
+When Professor Sondergaard explains what he’s been doing in his secret laboratory, Sue can barely understand him.

-Sue: Is there a competition for the strangest accent in this story?
-It’s a very tight race.
+Sue: Is there a competition for the weirdest accent in this story?
+It’s very close if there is.

-The Doctor and Sondergaard decide to analyse the stone tablets that were secreted inside the Time Lord’s football.
+The Doctor and Sondergaard analyse the stone tablets they extracted from the Time Lord’s football.

-As the roof begins to cave in, the Doctor sends everyone away to safety while he continues to decipher the tablets with Sondergaard.
+Even though the roof is starting to cave in, the Doctor continues to decipher the tablets with Sondergaard.

-Sue: Why don’t they just take the tablets somewhere safe?
+Sue: Why doesn’t he put the tablets somewhere safe?
 Just stick them in your pocket and leave!
 Why are they putting themselves in unnecessary danger?
 It’s just an excuse to split the characters up again, isn’t it?

-The Doctor deduces that the tablets refer to a radiation chamber and Sondergaard leads him ends to a cave bathed in Quality Street lighting.
+The Doctor deduces that the tablets refer to a radiation chamber, so Sondergaard leads him to a cave bathed in Quality Street lighting.

 Me: This is nothing like Fringe.

-The Doctor retrieves a large gem from the arms of a glowing statue.
+The Doctor retrieves a gem from the arms of a glowing statue.

 Sue: It’s Raiders of the Lost Ark on really powerful hallucinogenic drugs.
-I’m starting to lose the plot a bit.
-What the hell is going on now?
-It’s quite complex, this one.
+I’m starting to lose the plot.
+What the hell is going on?

-Back on the Skybase, the Marshal is livid when he discovers that an Earth Investigator wants to poke his nose into his affairs.
+The Marshal is livid when he learns that an Earth Investigator wants to poke his nose into his affairs.

 Sue: Is it the Master?
-He’s cutting it a bit fine.
+He’s cutting it a bit fine if it is.

-The Marshal corners Varan and he shoots him down.
-Unfortunately, the weapon fire accidentally breaches Skybase’s hull and Varan is sucked out into the cold vacuum of space.
+The Marshal corners Varan and shoots him.
+The gunfire breaches Skybase’s hull and Varan is sucked into the vacuum of space.

-Jo, Ky, Stubbs and Cotton manage to escape from the rapidly depressurising chamber.
+Jo, Ky, Stubbs and Cotton escape from the rapidly depressurising chamber.

 Sue: Is that even possible?
-Shouldn’t they be dead by now?
+Wouldn’t they be dead by now?
 Wouldn’t they freeze to death?
-Still, they are definitely trying, even if this scene does border on insanity.
-Actually, I’m not that bothered about the scientific accuracy, it’s more about the ambition required to even attempt a scene like that in 1972.
-Madness.
+This scene borders on insanity.
+I’m not talking about scientific accuracy, either.
+I’m talking about the ambition required to even attempt a scene like that in 1972.
+It’s madness.

-Sue: Ah, it’s not ’58′ on his uniform, it’s the letter ‘SB’.
-Now I know what it stands for.
-Stupid Buffoon.
+Sue: Ah, it doesn’t say 58 on his uniform, after all.
+It’s the letters SB.
+Now I know what it stands for: Stupid Buffoon.